Using Christmas to end war

 During his lifetime, Jose Miguel Sokoloff had never experienced one day of peace in his own country.

-For more than 50 years, F.A.R.C. guerillas had terrorised the population of Colombia.
+For more than 50 years, F.A.R.C. guerrillas had terrorised the population of Colombia.

-Their operations were mainly funded by kidnap and ransom and many innocent Columbians had lost their lives at the hands of their fighters.
+Their operations were mainly funded by kidnap and ransom, and many innocent Colombians had lost their lives at the hands of their fighters.

-As a creative working in the advertising industry, Jose challenged himself to think of ideas to help put an end to the violence.
+As a creative working in the advertising industry, Jose challenged himself to develop ideas to help end the violence.

-He had to find a way to communicate with an audience who were extremely reluctant to change their ways.
+He had to find a way to communicate with an audience that was extremely reluctant to change its ways.

 His task was made harder by the fact that these soldiers hid in the forests that covered large areas of the country.